-Italy is presently a country with extremely low levels of undernourishment.
-Globalscale studies included here generally conclude that Italy will not face serious food security issues over the next 40 years, largely as a result of Italy's high adaptive capacity and its ability to be able to afford to import food to offset potential deficits in food production.
-Italy may become a net food importer by 2050.
+Spain is presently a country with extremely low levels of undernourishment.
+Globalscale studies included here generally project that Spain will face adverse affects on food security as a consequence of climate change over the next 40 years, but could remain food-secure largely as a result of its strong economic position in global food markets and high adaptive capacity.